dortania/OpenCore-Install-Guide/config.plist/skylake.md

   * Redirects AptioMemoryFix from `EFI_GLOBAL_VARIABLE_GUID` to `OC\_VENDOR\_VARIABLE\_GUID`.
 Needed for when firmware tries to delete boot entries and is recommended to be enabled on all systems for correct update installation, Startup Disk control panel functioning, etc.
 * **UnblockFsConnect**: NO
   * Some firmware block partition handles by opening them in By Driver mode, which results in File System protocols being unable to install.
 Mainly relevant for HP systems when no drives are listed

+**ReservedMemory**:

+Used for exempting certain memory regions from OSes to use, mainly relevant for Sandy Bridge iGPUs or systems with faulty memory.
+Use of this quirk is not covered in this guide

 ## Cleaning up